 Ask any good crossbow shooter what the secret to their shooting success is and they will tell you that PRACTICE is essential to becoming a more accurate shooter.
 The more you practice shooting your hunting crossbow, the more consistent you will become in shooting tighter groups.
 Put simply, consistency is the key to shooting the best arrow groups from your hunting crossbow.
 By educating yourself on how to properly use your crossbow and by developing a consistent crossbow shooting routine, you will help to make yourself a better shot and will likely become a more successful crossbow hunter this fall.

-Since there are many steps involved with the cocking, loading, and firing of a crossbow, you should develop a routine that you practice and maintain every time you cock and shoot it.
+Since there are several steps involved with the cocking, loading, and firing of a crossbow, you should develop a routine that you practice and maintain every time you cock and shoot it.
 Familiarize yourself with the correct method for using your crossbow cocking device and follow this method every time.
 Not only will this help you avoid future cocking problems in the field, but it will also help to ensure that the string latch engages the string in a consistent fashion every time, which is necessary to achieve a high degree of accuracy.
-If you have recently purchased one of our crossbows with the ACUslide silent cocking and safe de-cocking system but have used our ACUdraw or ACUdraw PRO cocking devices in the past, be sure to familiarize yourself with the proper procedure for using the ACUslide since it differs from these other devices.
+You may have recently purchased one of our crossbows with the ACUslide silent cocking and safe de-cocking system, or an ACUdraw or ACUdraw De-Cock silent, simple, and safe model.
+Be aware, they differ from our ACUdraw, ACUdraw PRO, and ACUdraw 50 cocking devices so be sure to familiarize yourself with the proper procedures for using them.

 When loading a crossbow bolt, hold it towards the front, near the field point or broadhead, with your index and middle fingers and your thumb.
 Grasping the bolt in this position keeps your fingers away from the path of the bowstring.
 Insert one of the vanes into the barrel’s flight groove and slide the nock end of the bolt under the arrow retention spring or brush, lowering the front of the bolt into the barrel’s groove.
 Continue sliding the bolt shaft into the trigger box’s string slot until you feel the nock stop against the bowstring.
 If possible, visually inspect the nock and bowstring for proper contact.
 For crossbow bolt loading instructions and safety information specific to your model, consult the General Owner’s Manual for your hunting crossbow.